About the Author

 For the record, I feel dumb writing this.
-It feels like I’m either writing an acceptance speech for a Rotary Club citizen’s award or my obituary.
+I can’t decide if I’m writing an acceptance speech for a Rotary Club citizen’s award or my obituary.

-After our return in 2013, I spent two years editing the blog to prepare it for publication.
-Il Bel Centro: A Year in the Beautiful Center launched in July of 2015.
-Though I had insisted IBC would be my only contribution to the literary landscape, two months later found me in the thick of a story, told in four volumes, the Santa Lucia series.
-This time, I got to create my own town, modeled heavily on Spello.
+Once home, I missed the rhythms and people of small town Italy something awful.
+So tumbled back into Italy by way of writing the Santa Lucia novel series.
 The four books star the kind of characters that populate small town Italy—I love hearing from readers how the books make them feel like they have magically transported to the Italian peninsula.
-You can get the first of those bestselling books for free by signing up for my once-monthly newsletter, the Grapevine, which also allows you to keep up with my travels and taste adventures.
+You can get the first of those bestselling books for free by signing up for my once-monthly newsletter, the Grapevine, which also allows you to keep up with my travels and food adventures.
+Or you can find them here on my website, or wherever you get your books, in electronic, paper, or audio format.
+For those who want to be sure to read them in order, they are Santa Lucia, The Silent Madonna, The Stillness of Swallows, and finally Into the Groves.

 Since then, I’ve been working on my new Murder in an Italian Village series.
 Such fun to create a new Italian hill-town with its own cast of characters, dramas, mythology, and, yes, murders.
 But these are cozy mysteries, which means no gore.
 Plus they star an amateur sleuth, a half-Italian chef named Stella, who uses her culinary wisdom to solve crimes (with her cat at her side).
-You can see why I’m having such fun writing these books!
-The first of the series is Death in Aramezzo.
+The first of the series is Death in Aramezzo and followed by Bread and Murder in Aramezzo, Unmasked in Aramezzo, and I’m currently working on Making a Killing in Aramezzo.
 As with all my books, you can find it right here on my website, along with anywhere you like to get your books.

 This is all more than you wanted to know, isn't it? :)

 Your turn!
-Sign up for my newsletter—each one ends with a question so I can get to know you, my beautiful readers, a little better.
+Sign up for my newsletter—each one ends with a question so I can get to know you, beautiful reader, a little better.

 Getting in Touch